KejiaZhang-Robust/HFDR/README.md

   <img alt="Language" src="https://img.shields.io/github/languages/top/KejiaZhang-Robust/HFDR?style=flat-square&color=9acd32">
 </div>

+This repository contains the official PyTorch implementation of our paper: "Mitigating Low-Frequency Bias: Feature Recalibration and Frequency Attention Regularization for Adversarial Robustness".

 ---

 📈 Motivation
-Despite the success of adversarial training (AT), recent studies reveal a low-frequency bias, where models increasingly rely on low-frequency components while suppressing high-frequency details—often at the expense of semantic richness and robustness.
+Despite the success of adversarial training (AT), recent studies reveal a low-frequency bias, where models increasingly rely on low-frequency components while suppressing high-frequency details, often at the expense of semantic richness and robustness.

 We conduct a frequency-domain analysis to better understand this phenomenon and motivate our method.